akshatonfire/ajs/README.md

 *Project 9 of Treehouse Full Stack JavaScript course*

 ### To run this project:
 Run `git clone https://github.com/jprittie/Single-page-application-with-AngularJS.git` to clone the project.
 Run the `npm install` command to install the dependencies.
-Run `npm start` command to start the project with the node server.
+Run the `npm start` command to start the project with the node server.
 Navigate to localhost:5000.

 ### Project objectives:
 This project creates a Recipe Book single page application using AngularJS.
 Students must use their knowledge of AngularJS to create controllers, update the provided HTML templates with ng attributes, and create a service that calls into the provided Node.js REST API.